yasinkiraz/TinyTroupe_deneme/README.md

 The project is structured as follows:
   - `/tinytroupe`: contains the Python library itself.
 In particular:
-    * `/tinytroupe/prompts`  contains the prompts used to call the LLMs.
+    * Each submodule here might contain a `prompts/` folder with the prompts used to call the LLMs.
   - `/tests`: contains the unit tests for the library.
 You can use the `test.bat` script to run these.
   - `/examples`: contains examples that show how to use the library, mainly using Jupyter notebooks (for greater readability), but also as pure Python scripts.
   - `/data`: any data used by the examples or the library.